 A balanced diet for any dog revolves around three key macronutrients: protein, fats, and carbohydrates.
 For the Vizsla, the quality and proportion of these are critical.

-• Good Choices: Sweet potatoes, brown rice, barley, oats, peas, and other vegetables.
+- Look for ingredients like sweet potatoes, brown rice, barley, oats, peas, and other vegetables.

 Feeding your Vizsla through every life stage